 We welcome campus submissions for distribution via University Communications' high-visibility online products.
 These publications reach general and specialized audiences that include campus communities, the news media and other audiences.

 Are you a subject matter expert, or do you work with experts?
-Journalists use our Experts Database to find UW–Madison faculty and staff who can comment on breaking news, ongoing developments and trends in their areas of expertise.
+Get listed in our Experts Database.
+Journalists use the database to find UW–Madison faculty and staff who can comment on breaking news, ongoing developments and trends in their areas of expertise.

 Research news and feature stories are a window to Wisconsin’s world-class portfolio of scholarship.
 Our research communications team has developed these guidelines to help your story succeed in an increasingly dynamic and competitive environment.

 Policies and Guidelines

 Compiled by the office of University Relations, this list of policies and guidelines covers key topics relevant to communicating on campus, from accessibility to drone photography to trademark usage.

 This comprehensive guide provides a wide range of tools and best practices, from UW–Madison's brand rationale and positioning statement to illustrations, templates and technical guidance.

 Social media provides a wealth of opportunity to promote the UW–Madison brand—as well as a myriad of challenges.

 Got boilerplate?
 University Relations has the latest approved verbiage for copyright statements, equal opportunity and affirmative action statements, as well as UW–Madison’s mission statement.